 The UK has over 600 designated Bathing Waters – sites that are popular for swimming and paddling and have been designated under the Bathing Water Regulations 2013.
 They have been put in place thanks to the EU Bathing Waters Directive that was first introduced in 1976.
-UK designated Bathing Waters are mostly coastal, with only 16 lakes and no rivers.
+UK designated Bathing Waters are mostly coastal, with only a score of lakes and very few rivers.

 Water Quality standards have been set for Bathing Waters based on World Health Organisation research into the incidence of stomach upsets in people bathing in waters with different levels of bacteria.
 Water is tested for two types of bacteria, E. coli and intestinal enterococci.
 These bacteria usually get into water from sewage and animal manure.
 Tests are carried out regularly, usually weekly, by government environmental agencies between 15 May and 30 September in England and Wales, and 1 June and 15 September in Scotland and Northern Ireland.